bholben/AngularJS-1.X-CoffeeScript-StyleGuide/README.md

         @someVar1 = someService.someSvcMethod1()
         @someVar2 = someService.someSvcMethod2()
     ```

 **[Back to top](#table-of-contents)**

-## Services
+### Service

   - **Use `.service` instead of `.factory`:** All Angular services are singletons.
 Usage of `.service` or `.factory` is purely a preference and each provides a different way to create objects.
-Favor services over factories since the syntax exactly matches the way that [controllers are defined above](#controllers).
-Build muscle memory.
+With CoffeeScript, favor services over factories since the syntax exactly matches the way we are defining controllers, directives, and filters.

+  - **Five Service Types:** Angular has five types of services: `.service`, `factory`, `constant`, `value`, and the all-purpose `provider`.
+Each of these requires a name string as the first parameter.
+By not using `.factory`, we can follow the same syntax for each of the remaining four services.

-  - **Quick Summary Example:**
+  - **Quick Summary Examples:**

     See [code structure](#code-structure) explanation for using classes, the constructor, and exposing variables.

     ```coffeescript
-    'use strict'

     angular.module 'someApp'
     .service 'SomeService', class SomeService
       constructor: ($http, $q, $log) ->